 The First Real Estate Negotiation

 There is an old saying, “the buyer gets two bites of the apple.”
-The first bite (negotiation) in a real estate transaction involves a buyer and seller arriving at a reasonable sales price based on the location of the home, the condition of the home from a visual inspection, and a review of the Seller’s Disclosure Notice (before an inspector looks at the home); and the terms involved.
+The first bite (negotiation) in a real estate transaction involves a buyer and seller arriving at a reasonable sales price based on the location of the home, the condition of the home from a visual inspection or a Property Condition Assessment, and a review of the Seller’s Disclosure Notice (before an inspector looks at the home); and the terms involved.
 The written agreement based on these four real estate fundamentals (price, location, condition, and terms) is what we call an executed contract.
 But is the contract reasonable?
 Well, it’s reasonable to believe that homes in popular locations, with high quality amenities, and are not in need of any major repairs normally sell for a higher price than similar homes in the same or less popular areas, with standard amenities, or that require some major repair work.
 It’s also reasonable to believe that terms of a sale like cash and a quick close, where the buyer is not asking for assistance with closing costs, can generally bring a lower sales price.
 Just as it’s reasonable for a seller to ask for a higher sales price when the buyer is financing the sale with an extended closing date and has requested seller paid closing costs.
 In the former example, the buyer using cash and a quick close is providing favorable advantages to a seller.
 Consequently, a seller may be more inclined to give the buyer a more advantageous sales price.
 In the later example, the seller is assuming some risk by taking his home off the market for an extended period of time while the buyer completes his financing requirements and in addition, they’re also helping with the buyer’s closing costs.
 Therefore, it’s reasonable for the seller to normally want a higher sales price based on the risk and the seller paid closing costs involved.

 Let’s take a look at a basic scenario.
 If a seller has priced his home in line with the market for $300,000, it’s probably unreasonable for a buyer to expect the seller to accept a sales price of $290,000 based on the buyer being approved for a loan coupled with a request for $8,000 in closing cost assistance.
 In essence, the buyer is asking the seller to sell his home for $18,000 below market price.
 That is not a win-win solution.
 There are many other factors that come into play that may assist the buyer and seller in this example to reach an agreement.
 If the buyer absolutely needs the closing cost assistance than he should be prepared to go up on sales price.
 Other terms could be adjusted also.
 For example, the buyer could pay the seller’s title policy or allow a seller who needs more time to move to remain in the home on a seller’s leaseback.
 Every situation is different and one size does not fit all.
 However, these are examples of each side “giving something to get something.”
 Too often negotiations break down over minor details because one side or both are looking for an “I win – they lose” solution.
 Just think, how many times have we seen a difference of several thousand dollars lead to a transaction’s failure?
 As a general rule of thumb, when a buyer is financing a purchase, each $1,000 financed will cost a buyer $6 toward his monthly mortgage payment.
 So a $2,000 difference in sales prices is around a $12 a month on a monthly mortgage payment.
 Now let’s jump forward and look at how we resolve the option period and repair negotiations.
 This is usually referred to as the second bite (negotiation).
 And it’s usually the more contested of the two negotiations for myriad of reasons.